Greg-2600/oobir/README.md

 **Undeploy Behavior:**
 - The undeploy script preserves the Ollama model volume (`ollama_data`) so you don't re-download the model each time.
-- PostgreSQL cache volume (`postgres_data`) is removed to clear cached entries safely.
+- SQLite cache file (`cache.db`) is preserved for future reference.
 - To completely remove Ollama models, manually remove the `ollama_data` volume after undeploy.

 ### Undeploy